leanabissig/leanabissig.github.io/_pages/gallery.md

 ---

 Some impressions of my life training, racing, and travelling around the world.
-Follow me on instagram to find my latest updates.
+Follow me on instagram (@leanabissig) to find my latest updates.

 {% include gallery id="images" class="full" layout="half" %}